Morton D. May: Art collection

 May also collected works of other German Expressionist Masters of both Die Bruecke and Der Blaue Reiter movements, and works by independents.
 Some of these include Karl Schmidt-Rottluff, Ernst Ludwig Kirchner, Lovis Corinth, Wassily Kandinsky, Franz Marc, Erich Heckel and Oskar Kokoschka.

 In the 1950s, when prices for German Expressionist paintings began to rise, May directed his attention to the expansion of his other collection, the works of art that he had liked so much in the Marx's apartment.
 He regarded his "primitive" collection as an extension of his interest in Expressionist art.
 He found in both areas vitality and enormous expressiveness.

+May also avidly collected the contemporary work of the Italian American artist Edward E. Boccia of St. Louis, visiting the young artist's studio yearly and purchasing multiple works from the mid 1950's through 1983.
 In 1960 May visited the Carlebach gallery in New York.
 He detailed his experience in an introduction to a catalogue for a show of his collection at the Saint Louis Art Museum.

 During that time period, there wasn't much of a market for Melanesian Art, so what he considered to be authentic ritual pieces (pieces from before European contact) were available at low prices.

 He also was a patron of unrecognized artists in St. Louis and elsewhere.
 He was the first to promote the artist Ernest Trova.
 Trova had worked as a May Department Stores window designer.
 May gave Trova space in May's own studio to develop his abilities and talents.
 Later he sponsored an exhibit of Trova's works.
+May was also a great collector of the artist and professor of Washington University of St. Louis Edward E. Boccia whose studio he would visit annually from and purchase work.